google/skia-buildbot/perf/CHECKLIST.md

 buckets I've found the easiest thing to do is give the requester privileges to the `skia-public` project (for an hour) and have them run the above command.

+## 7. Create a Service account for your instance

+Create a CL like [this one](https://critique.corp.google.com/cl/568682178) to create a service account.
+Make sure it's in the correct project.

+Give this service account read access to the bucket created in step 1 and Pub/Sub Editor role to both the topic and subscription created in step 5.

 ## 8. Start new "perfserver ingest" instances for the given data with new service account.

+In `k8s-config` repo, create a CL like
+[this one](https://skia-review.googlesource.com/c/k8s-config/+/759064), where you create a `*-sa.yaml` file which points to the service account created in step 7, and a `*-ingest-*.yaml` file where you define the ingestor specs for your perf instance.
+In the ingest file, make sure to add the appropriate values for `app`, `serviceAccountName` and `--config_filename`.

 ## 9. [Optional] Use perf-tool to forcibly trigger re-ingestion of existing files.